Church of San Andrés, Toledo: Architecture

-As the most of the Mudéjar churches in Toledo, it presents a simple aspect.
+As with most of the Mudéjar churches in Toledo, it presents a simple aspect.

 Its main entrance, unique in Toledo, is in Almohad style bearing uncommon small green ceramic in columns on the door.
 The capitals are Visigothic.
 Its mosque past is being represented by a funeral pilaster.

 During the 16th century its solid late Gothic head was added, with exterior buttresses that compensate for the considerable change in height, while its interior features a vault and palm arch ribs with honeycomb work in the transept naves.

 Mummies

 In the crypt of this church are 60 mummies of infants, dukes, nuns and people of popular classes, in a good state of preservation and available for the public to view.